 The biggest factor for maintenance is tank stability.
 As long as everything is running properly and your fish are healthy, there is no need for any major change, even if the pH or hardness seems to be slightly out of range; only increases or decreases of the major aquarium water parameters will need your careful but immediate attention.

 A key part of aquarium maintenance is the water change, which should be performed about every two weeks.
 In most cases, 30% of the tank volume is sufficient.
 A good method is to replace the water extracted while vacuuming the gravel, which will eliminate uneaten foods and other residues that settle on the substrate.

-It is highly recommended to check the water parameters of both the tank and replacement water.
+It is highly recommended to check the water parameters of both the tank and the replacement water.
 Most tap water (city water) contains either chlorine or chloramine.
-Chlorine will air out rather quickly (kept in an aerated bucked for twenty-four hours); chloramine (chloramine = chlorine + ammonia) will not.
+Chlorine will air out rather quickly (kept in an aerated bucket for twenty-four hours); chloramine (chloramine = chlorine + ammonia) will not.
 Using an effective water conditioner like Seachem Prime will neutralize the chlorine in both cases, and also detoxify Ammonia, Nitrite, and Nitrate.
-Ammonia has to be broken down by the nitrifying bacteria present in the aquarium.
+Ammonia must be broken down by the nitrifying bacteria in the aquarium.
 This may take longer than your fish can tolerate.
-A good practice will be to introduce good nitrifying bacteria when setting up the tank and introduce good nitrifying bacteria from Seachem Stability for at least a month even after a water change.
+A good practice will be introducing good nitrifying bacteria when setting up the tank and introducing good nitrifying bacteria from Seachem Stability for at least a month, even after a water change.
 Other elements of municipal water may be phosphates, iron, and other heavy metals.

 Filtered water should also be checked regularly and should be considered part of your aquarium maintenance routine.
 The filter membranes could be damaged or may require replacement before the expiration date.